Email Marketer’s Guide: What You Need to Know about Outlook

 But Outlook.com participates in ReturnPath’s Certification Program that gives preferential treatment to accredited senders, allowing them to bypass certain filters and reach the Inbox.

-The resources below will help you troubleshoot deliverability issues with Outlook.com:
+The resources below will help you troubleshoot deliverability issues to Hotmail/Outlook.com:

 Smart Network Data Services.
 Sign up to see the statistics on your sending IPs, spam complaints and spam trap hits and determine your sender reputation.